-Crystal Vision launches new frame system for SDI, IP and 4K at IBC 2015 (Stand 2.B11)
+Crystal Vision Launches New Frame System For SDI, IP And 4K At IBC 2015 (Stand 2.B11)

 The final five cards in the initial Vision range are all audio interface products.
-For embedded audio there is the TANDEM10-VF embedder/de-embedder for AES and analog audio which includes audio and video processing and flexible delay compensation and the TANDEM20-VF dual channel embedder/de-embedder for space sensitive or price sensitive applications.
-The discrete audio range includes the ADP-VF audio delay and processor for analog or digital audio (with up to 400ms of user adjustable delay), the DACA20-VF digital to analog audio converter and the ADCA20-VF analog to digital audio converter.
+For embedded audio there is the TANDEM10-VF embedder/de-embedder for AES and analogue audio which includes audio and video processing and flexible delay compensation and the TANDEM20-VF dual channel embedder/de-embedder for space sensitive or price sensitive applications.
+The discrete audio range includes the ADP-VF audio delay and processor for analogue or digital audio (with up to 400ms of user adjustable delay), the DACA20-VF digital to analogue audio converter and the ADCA20-VF analogue to digital audio converter.

 Indigo will continue to be Crystal Vision's main frame system over the next year, with the biggest range of boards and a choice of three frame sizes, and IBC sees the introduction of a new frame feature providing enhanced security and convenience.
 Especially useful for big systems, the new backup and restore of settings feature makes it easy to duplicate installations, put replacement boards into the correct state and return an installation to a recorded state.
 When a change is made to the live frame settings these changes will be automatically backed up to the frame CPU and can also be copied to a file on a PC, with the option of restoring settings either manually or automatically.

-Broadcast engineers often prefer to house chroma keyers in a 1RU frame, making the Indigo version of the Safire 3 Xpress a popular new addition to the range.
-Designed to be an affordable higher quality alternative to using a studio switcher, Safire 3 Xpress is ideal for weather, news bureaus and other single static camera 3Gb/s, HD or SD live applications that require high quality chroma keying combined with easy control.
-Features include tools to eliminate key noise and transparency, tune the backdrop key colour, adjust the variation around the key color, manage color spill, enhance edges, increase or reduce shadows and compensate for uneven studio lighting – along with flexible masks, fades and automatic correction of any timing errors with a frame synchronizer on each input.
+Broadcast engineers often prefer to house chroma keyers in a 1U frame, making the Indigo version of the Safire 3 Xpress a popular new addition to the range.
+Designed to be an affordable higher quality alternative to using a studio mixer, Safire 3 Xpress is ideal for weather, news bureaus and other single static camera 3Gb/s, HD or SD live applications that require high quality chroma keying combined with easy control.
+Features include tools to eliminate key noise and transparency, tune the backdrop key colour, adjust the variation around the key colour, manage colour spill, enhance edges, increase or reduce shadows and compensate for uneven studio lighting – along with flexible masks, fades and automatic correction of any timing errors with a frame synchroniser on each input.

 Based at Whittlesford near Cambridge in the UK and providing a full range of interface and keyers, Crystal Vision helps people transition through a range of technologies – from SD to HD and from HD to IP.